 Boys and Girls Clubs of Salt Lake County partner with Google to give away free backpacks filled with basic school supplies to students in grades K-12.
 The 2018 event has already taken place.

 Verizon and Culture of Good sponsor annual backpack giveaways at stores around the country.
 First come, first served while supplies last.
 For a list of participating locations, visit the website.
-The 2018 event took place in July.
+The 2018 event takes place in July.

 Operation Homefront and Dollar Tree join forces every year to give free school supplies to children of military parents at 60 locations around the country.
 Besides the fund drive, Operation Homefront helps military families in other ways.
 You can find an application for help online.

-Salvation Army collects schools supplies and backpacks for students in need.
+Salvation Army collects school supplies and backpacks for students in need.
 To get supplies, contact a branch in your neighborhood.
 Besides backpacks, the Salvation Army provides vouchers for clothing, referrals to other organizations, food, and other services.

 Kids In Need Foundation gives free supplies to teachers who work with low-income students, but teachers must apply.
 In 2018, the application process will be open from July 18th–August 19.